Danieldacruz7/Patient-Selection-for-Diabetes-Drug-Testing/README.md

  The startup needs to identify patients that the need to take part in the study.
 A model needs to be built to estimate the hospitalization time for a patient, as well as filter patients for the study.
 The model needs to also be unbiased.

  2. Installations:

- The following libraries will be used in the project:
+ The following libraries will be used in the project.

  1. Numpy
  2. Pandas
  3. Aequitas